Cliftonville: Tidal pool

 The Walpole Bay Tidal Pool is a tidal lido pool in the village.
 The pool was opened in 1937 and is a Grade II listed structure.
 The pool covers over four acres and its dimensions are 450 ft long, 300 ft wide at the seaward end and 550 ft long at the landward end.
-Bazz had some land once that was about the same size, hence the name Four acre Bazz.
 It cost circa £7,000.
 It was designed by Margate Borough Engineer A E Borg.

 The Pool covers around 4 acres and is believed to be the largest tidal pool in the UK.
 During high tide the walls of the pool are totally submerged by the sea.
 As the tide recedes, water drains out through drainage points around the edge of pool.
 There are freshwater springs within the walls of the pool which feed into the water.

 The pool is popular with the local community and is used regularly throughout the year, even during the winter months.
 Aside from the nearby carpark there are currently no additional facilities, such as showers or toilets for users of the pool.
 The pool is never staffed with a lifeguard.

 North Irish filmmaker Kathryn Ferguson made a documentary short about the tidal pool, called Taking the Waters in 2018.